Altinn/altinn-studio/src/studio/README.md

 ### Running and developing solutions locally

 When starting `docker-compose` the solution should be running as it would in production.
 But you probably want to change parts of the solution.
-The loadbalanser is configured to route the traffic to the right place according to your particular usecase.
+The loadbalancer is configured to route the traffic to the right place according to your particular usecase.
 This is done by placing a `.env`-file in the same folder as docker-compose.yml.
 The content is as
 follow: